eddie-energy/eddie/docs/3-extending/region-connector/api.md

 The [`@RegionConnector`](https://eddie-web.projekte.fh-hagenberg.at/javadoc/energy/eddie/api/agnostic/RegionConnector.html) annotation enables EDDIE core to pick up the region connector during classpath scanning.
 Without it, the region connector will not be started.
-It also configures the name of the region connector.
-The name is used for the [dispatcher servlet](./dispatcher-servlet.md) and determines the path for the [region connector frontend](./frontend.md).
+It also configures the name of the region connector, which is used for the [dispatcher servlet](./dispatcher-servlet.md) and determines the path for the [region connector frontend](./frontend.md).
 The name should be `<two-letter country-code>-<permission-administrator>`, for example, `at-eda` for the austrian PA called EDA.